 - 2.14 We use the same measure of passenger security queue time as defined in the 2014 Determination.
 The queue start position is where the passenger joins the start of the queue (which may or may not be inside the security queue area).
 The queue end position is where the passenger reaches the walk-through metal detector. - 2.15 Security queue time is measured with an automated system (currently Blip Track).
 In case of system failure or any other disruption, Dublin Airport should report it to the Commission and take manual measures of the queue every 15 minutes until the problem is resolved.

 Formula for First Target: Security Queue Below 20 minutes at least 70% of time

-2.16 Dublin Airport should calculate its performance for each terminal using the formula given below.
+- 2.16 Dublin Airport should calculate its performance for each terminal using the formula given below.
 We will compare the result of this formula to the target of minimum 70% of time equal to or less than 20 minutes.
-The denominator of the formula deducts the 15-minute windows, within operational hours, when the security queue time equals zero.

-$= \frac{\sum 15 \text{ minute windows in a day when the queue is equal to or less than 20 minutes 0 seconds}}{\sum 15 \text{ minute windows in a day when the queue is equal to or less than 20 minutes 0 seconds}}$ Σ 15minute windows in a day when the queue was more than 0 seconds

-- 2.17 The operational hours for the security queue measure are currently the following, but they may change during the regulatory period:

-- 03:15 00:00 in Terminal 1

-- 04:00 00:00 in Terminal 2
+The denominator of the formula deducts the 15-minute windows, within operational hours, when the security queue time equals zero. - $= \frac{\sum 15 \text{minute windows in a day when the queue is equal to or less than 20 minutes 0 seconds}}{\sum 15 \text{minute windows in a day when the queue was more than 0 seconds}}$ - 2.17 The operational hours for the security queue measure are currently the following, but they may change during the regulatory period: - 03:15 00:00 in Terminal 1 - 04:00 00:00 in Terminal 2